cucumber-ltd/cucumber-pro-json-reporter/src/test/resources/io/cucumber/pro/README.md

   # Writes out the log messages to the specified file.
   logfile:

-  # Override this if you are using a privately hosted Cucumber Pro appliance.
+  # Override this if you are using a privately hosted Jam appliance.
   # We recommend setting this with a CUCUMBERPRO_URL environment variable defined globally on your build server.
   url: https://jam.cucumber.io/

   connection:
-    # Set this to false if you want the build to break in case Cucumber Pro is unavailable.
+    # Set this to false if you want the build to break in case Jam is unavailable.
     ignoreerror: true

     # If a http or ssh connection takes longer than this (milliseconds), time out the connection.